rails/rails-html-sanitizer/README.md

 <%= sanitize @comment, scrubber: CommentScrubber.new %>
 ```

+## Installation

+Add this line to your application's Gemfile:

+    gem 'rails-html-sanitizer'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install rails-html-sanitizer

 ## Read more

 Loofah is what underlies the sanitizers and scrubbers of rails-html-sanitizer.

 - [Loofah and Loofah Scrubbers](https://github.com/flavorjones/loofah)

 The `node` argument passed to some methods in a custom scrubber is an instance of `Nokogiri::XML::Node`.

 - [`Nokogiri::XML::Node`](https://nokogiri.org/rdoc/Nokogiri/XML/Node.html)
 - [Nokogiri](http://nokogiri.org)

-## Contributing to Rails Html Sanitizers
+## Contributing to Rails HTML Sanitizers

-Rails Html Sanitizers is work of many contributors.
+Rails HTML Sanitizers is work of many contributors.
 You're encouraged to submit pull requests, propose features and discuss issues.

 See [CONTRIBUTING](CONTRIBUTING.md).